MartaRF3/aircraft-scheduling/README.md

 ### Rest API

-Allow request with departuretime, arrivaltime, origin, destination
+In order to build a more user oriented GUI, we could allow request with departuretime, arrivaltime, origin, destination.
+In this way we could really obtain the true available flights depending on the selection, so that the user has direct access to this data, and does not have to go through the paginantion.

 ### Dropdown Calendar

-With bounded dates in the future, in order to help the user choosing a date
+If the date is to be changed, it could be offered a calender with bounded dates in the future, in order to help the user choosing a date.

+### More aircrafts

+If the number of aircrafts increases, the app will show the list of the aircrafts first, and only on click will open the collapsable with the flights availability, in order for the COO to be focused on one aircraft scheduling.

+### SessionStorage

+We could store the selection for the aircraft in sessionstorage to avoid losing changes when refreshing.